-The text and history of the Equal Protection Clause make clear that the challenged marriage laws of Utah and Oklahoma unconstitutionally deny the equal protection of the laws regarding marriage to same-sex couples, and perpetrate an impermissible injury to these couples' "personal dignity."
+The text and history of the Equal Protection Clause make clear that Kentucky's marriage laws unconstitutionally deny the equal protection of the laws regarding marriage to same-sex couples, and perpetrate an impermissible injury to these couples' "personal dignity."
 See J.E.B. v.
 Alabama ex rel.
-T.B.,

-511 U.S. 127, 153 (1994) (Kennedy, J., concurring).
-Like the provision of the Defense of Marriage Act invalidated in Windsor, these state laws "impose inequality," "demean [same-sex] couple[s], whose moral and sexual choices the Constitution protects" and "humiliate[] . . . thousands of children now being raised by same-sex couples."
+T.B., 511 U.S. 127, 153 (1994) (Kennedy, J., concurring).
+Like the provision of the Defense of Marriage Act invalidated in Windsor, the challenged state laws "impose[] inequality," "demean[] [same-sex] couple[s], whose moral and sexual choices the Constitution protects" and "humiliate[] . . . thousands of children now being raised by same-sex couples."
 Windsor, 133 S. Ct. at 2694.
-The marriage laws of both Utah and Oklahoma, in treating same-sex and opposite-sex couples differently, deny gay men and lesbians the liberty to marry the person of their own choosing.
-They thus place a badge of inferiority-with the full authority of the State behind it-on same-sex couples' relationships and family life.
+Kentucky's marriage laws, in treating same-sex and opposite-sex couples differently, deny gay men and lesbians the full liberty to marry the person of their own choosing.
+Kentucky law places a badge of inferiority-with the full authority of the State behind it-on same-sex couples' relationships and family life.
 This state action is "directly subversive of the principle of equality at the heart of the Fourteenth Amendment."
 Loving, 388 U.S. at 12.
 It denies the equal liberty to pursue one's own happiness that has guided our nation since its founding.